ele-mental/web_test/README.md

 For now here is the [marginally useful Pelican getting started guide](http://docs.getpelican.com/en/3.1.1/getting_started.html).

+The [style and templating document will come in useful](http://docs.getpelican.com/en/3.1.1/themes.html) at some point

 ### Todo

 Almost everything but specifically:

-  - [ ] Push to S3 w/ Travis: It's configured on the Travis and S3 side
+  - [x] Push to S3 w/ Travis: It's configured on the Travis and S3 side
   - [ ] Generate some test content.
   - [ ] Test migrations of existing eleweb styling
   - [ ] Test of new styling / wordpress templates